dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 ### f:section -> Fusion object

 Fluid has a powerful partial mechanism with `f:section` and `f:render`.
-It’s helpful for reusing some blocks of functionality.
+It's helpful for reusing some blocks of functionality.
 But once you have some components done via partials and some via Fusion objects, it becomes hard to find things.
-Let’s just use Fusion objects all the time instead of partials, shall we?
+Let's just use Fusion objects all the time instead of partials, shall we?
 They feel more modular and are way more powerful anyways.

 The Fluid way: